d-dof/survey_in_m2/survey_in_m2.md

 <a name="liu2019unified"> </a>[49] Xuanqing Liu, Si Si, Jerry Zhu, Yang Li, and Cho-Jui Hsieh.
 A unified framework for data poisoning attack to graph-based semi-supervised learning.
 In *Advances in Neural Information Processing Systems*, pages 9780– 9790, 2019.

 <a name="li2016data"> </a>[50]  Bo Li, Yining Wang, Aarti Singh, and Yevgeniy Vorobeychik.
 Data poisoning attacks on factorization-based collaborative filtering.
 In *Advances in Neural Information Processing Systems*, pages 1885–1893, 2016.

+<a name="pennington2017nonlinear"> </a>[51] Jeffrey Pennington and Pratik Worah.
+Nonlinear random matrix theory for deep learning.
+In *Advances in Neural Information Processing Systems*, pages 2637–2646, 2017.